new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/how-to-get-user-model-in-django/'>How to Get User Model in Django – A Simple Guide With Examples</a> by Udemezue John
+1. <a href='https://www.freecodecamp.org/news/django-crash-course-for-beginners/'>Django Crash Course for Beginners</a> by Beau Carnes
-2. <a href='https://www.freecodecamp.org/news/how-to-register-models-in-django-admin/'>How to Register Models in Django Admin</a> by Udemezue John
+2. <a href='https://www.freecodecamp.org/news/how-incremental-static-regeneration-isr-works-in-nextjs/'>How Incremental Static Regeneration (ISR) Works in Next.js</a> by Joan Ayebola

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.